chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ## What to Expect.

 + Overview of the new world.
-+ History of DevOps (Agile, Lean, Continous Delivery).
++ History of DevOps (Agile, Lean, Continuous Delivery).
 + Aquire tools for working in the new way - Lean/Agile/CD.
 + Identify an MVP for a project you can deliver in 6 weeks (product and practice).
 + Iteratively and incrementally build our product pitch.